JetBrains/teamcity-documentation/topics/rest-api-reference.md

 </table>

 __Supported test locators__:
-* `id:<internal test id>` available as a part of the URL on the test history page
+* `id:<internal test id>` available as a part of the URL on the __Test History__ page
 * `name:<full test name>`

-__Since TeamCity 10__, there is experimental support for exposing single test invocations / runs:
+There is  anexperimental support for exposing single test invocations / runs:

 <table>